VeeqoAPI/api-docs/api.md

 ## Getting Started

+Follow the simple list below to get up and running with the Veeqo API.

 1. Get setup
     * Signup for a [free trial Veeqo account](http://www.veeqo.com/)
     * [Get API credentials](/#introduction/authentication) for your app